 Bethesda addresses novel coronavirus (COVID-19)

-Bethesda is one of the 10 largest skilled-nursing facilities in Minnesota, with 248 skilled nursing beds.
+Bethesda is among the 10 largest skilled nursing facilities in Minnesota, with 248 skilled nursing beds.
 In addition, Bethesda provides 152 senior housing apartments, with 132 in Willmar and 20 in Olivia.
 Bethesda employs approximately 470 people at its facilities in Willmar and approximately 20 at its facility in Olivia.
-We follow state and federal guidelines for Bethesda Grand, our skilled nursing facility, as well as for our other housing facilities.

 Essential Caregiver program

-Bethesda offers a program called Essential Caregiver, in accordance with the Minnesota Department of Health.
-Essential Caregivers are determined on an individualized basis.
-Their role is for the purpose of caregiving and not to be viewed as a visitation opportunity.
+Bethesda offers the Essential Caregiver program, in accordance with the Minnesota Department of Health.
+An essential caregiver for a resident is determined on an individual basis.
+The purpose of the essential caregiver is for caregiving, and this role is not to be viewed as a visitation opportunity.
 Please read the following:

 - Bethesda’s Essential Caregiver program